What is a Rent-to-Own Agreement?

 Rent to Own Misconceptions

-Are rent to own programs legitimate or worthwhile?
+Are rent-to-own programs legitimate or worthwhile?
 That depends.
-It all comes down to you finding the right program and settling on a rent to own contract that serves your best interests.
+It all comes down to you finding the right program and settling on a rent-to-own contract that serves your best interests.

 Here are the most common misconceptions about rent-to-own home buying: